 Contrary to popular belief, national newspapers aren’t always the key to success.
 Many businesses overlook local and trade press, not that they are important for growth.
 Here are three reasons why smaller, niche titles are your best friend as you start up.

-1. Press coverage is like building a house – without foundations, it will collapse
+1. Press coverage is like building a house – build foundations

 Now, by no means does this mean that you shouldn’t aim high.
 Within your PR strategy, you should always have a box for the national newspapers; there’s no telling when the perfect opportunity may arise.
 However, by limiting yourself to only these titles, you’re cutting yourself off from a huge variety of other different outlets; some with high value readership valuation, good domain authority online and some which offer back-links to your website – a great asset for search engine optimisation (SEO).